 - Create a chocolate peanut butter pie with a chocolate cookie crust!
-Use a food processor to crush 25 whole oreo sandwich cookies with 4 tablespoons of melted butter.
-Press the mixture into a 9" pie plate and let chill in fridge to set.
+Use a food processor to crush 25 whole Oreo sandwich cookies with 4 tablespoons of melted butter.
+Press the mixture into a 9" pie plate and let chill in the fridge to set.

-- Cut Reese's peanut butter cups and/or snickers bars into large pieces and arrange on top of the pie.
+- Cut Reese's peanut butter cups and/or Snickers bars into large pieces and arrange them on top of the pie.
 Drizzle with melted chocolate.

 - Spread a layer of strawberry jam on the crust before pouring the filling for a peanut butter and jelly pie!